dhruvin1910/dhruvin1910/README.md

 # 💫 About Me:
 Hi there!
-I'm a passionate B.Tech student <br>Exploring the world of data science.<br>I love building solutions that solve real-world problems.<br>Let's connect and collaborate!<br><br>
+I'm a passionate B.Tech student. <br>Exploring the world of data science.<br>I love building solutions that solve real-world problems.<br>Let's connect and collaborate!<br><br>

 ## 🌐 Socials: